ammahith/Binary-Search-Q/README.md

-# Date Structure and Algorithm LeetCode Solutions
+Date Structure and Algorithm Solutions

-Welcome to my repository of DSA solutions for LeetCode problems.
-This repository contains my solutions to various algorithm questions from LeetCode.
+Welcome to my repository of DSA solutions.
+This repository contains my solutions to various algorithm questions from Leetcode and FreeCodeCamp courses.